aalok95/intrvw_sma/README.md

 c)	Junit Coverage Snapshot :
 	![Junit] ()

 Note: (You can link directly to the raw version of an image from your image folder.
-Hence from section 1.1 if your GIT Link is : https://github.com/nescafe2018/intrvw_stind , then you can have the following text in your readme ![SonarLint] (https://github.com/nescafe2018/intrvw_stind /<Link of you image) )
+Hence from section 1.1 if your GIT Link is : () , then you can have the following text in your readme ![SonarLint] () )

 Section 4  :